Foundations of Descriptive and Inferential Statistics: Coefficient of determination

-This concludes Part I of these lecture notes: the discussion on {\bf descriptive statistical methods} of {\bf data analysis}.
-To set the stage for the application of inferential statistical methods in Part III, we now turn to review the elementary concepts underlying {\bf probability theory}.
+To set the stage for the application of inferential statistical methods in Part III, we now turn to review the elementary concepts underlying \textbf{Probability Theory}, predominantly as interpreted in the \textbf{frequentist approach} to this topic.